SolitworkAS/sw-afc-public-infra/README.md

 Before starting, ensure you have:

 - **Azure Access**: Credentials for the Azure Tenant and Subscription where the apps will be hosted.
-  - Tenand id
+  - Tenant id
   - Subscription id
 - **Container Registry Access**: Solitwork Azure Container Registry credentials (provided by Solitwork).
 - **Licence Key**: Secure code required to activate and use our product(s), ensuring access to its full features and benefits.
-(Provide by Solitwork)
+(Provided by Solitwork)
 - **Secure Credentials**: Create strong passwords for:
   - Reporting User
   - Admin User